Friday, January 1

 t is that time of year where people make New Year's resolutions.

-They are easy to make, but not so easy to keep.
+These resolutions are easy to make, but much harder to keep.

 Mental Contrasting with Implementation Intentions